RoseTheFlower/MetroSteam/README.md

 My quest was to make the new windows look as close as possible to those of [the original Metro skin](https://steamcommunity.com/groups/metroforsteam).

 ## Installation
-1. Go to your Steam\steamui\css\ folder and ensure there is no library.css file
+1. Go to your Steam\steamui\css\ folder and ensure there is no library.css file.
 1. Save the [friends.custom.css file](https://raw.githubusercontent.com/RoseTheFlower/newsteamchat/master/friends.custom.css) to your PC and put in your Steam\steamui\ folder.
 1. [Download](https://github.com/PhantomGamers/SFP/releases) the latest version of SFP to modify Steam.
 1. Launch the patcher and wait for it to apply the changes.